1. Escaping the Meal Deal Trap

-Preparation is key, but it only takes 5 minutes the night before.
-You need a heat-proof glass jar (like a Kilner jar) or a good Tupperware container.
+Preparation is key, but it only takes five minutes the night before.
+You need a heat-proof glass jar, like a Kilner jar, or a high-quality Tupperware container.

 The Layering Technique:

-1. Bottom Layer: 1 generous tablespoon of Collanature Concentrate + flavourings (soy sauce, chilli paste, or miso).
+- Bottom Layer: 1 generous tablespoon of Collanature Concentrate plus flavourings like soy sauce, chilli paste, or miso.

-2. Middle Layer: Cooked protein (leftover shredded chicken, tofu cubes, or prawns) + Quick-cook noodles (vermicelli rice noodles or pre-cooked udon).
+- Middle Layer: Cooked protein, such as leftover shredded chicken, tofu cubes, or prawns, and quick-cook noodles like vermicelli rice noodles or pre-cooked udon.

-3. Top Layer: Fresh vegetables that wilt easily (spinach, grated carrot, sliced spring onions, frozen peas).
+- Top Layer: Fresh vegetables that wilt easily, including spinach, grated carrot, sliced spring onions, or frozen peas.

-Store in the fridge.
-When you get to work, it sits on your desk until lunch.
+Store the jar in the fridge.
+When you get to work, it can sit on your desk until you are ready for lunch.

-At lunchtime, you don't need a microwave or a hob.
+At lunchtime, you do not need a microwave or a hob.
 Simply boil the office kettle.
 Pour the boiling water directly into your jar until it covers the ingredients.
 Stir well to dissolve the broth paste at the bottom.

-Place the lid back on loosely and let it sit for 3 minutes.
+Place the lid back on loosely and let it sit for three minutes.
 The heat of the water warms the noodles and gently steams the vegetables.
-You open the lid to a steaming, aromatic Beef Pho or Ramen that costs a fraction of a Pret A Manger soup and contains significantly more collagen and protein.
+You open the lid to a steaming, aromatic Beef Pho or Ramen that costs a fraction of a high street soup and contains significantly more collagen and protein.

-Why do you get sleepy in the afternoon?
-Usually, it is a blood sugar crash after a carb-heavy lunch (bread/pasta).
-This broth-based lunch is high in liquid volume (hydration) and protein, but lighter on heavy carbs.
+Why do you often feel sleepy in the afternoon?
+Usually, it is a result of a heavy energy dip after a carb-heavy lunch.
+This broth-based lunch is high in liquid volume for hydration and rich in protein, but lighter on heavy carbohydrates.

-The amino acids like Glycine help regulate blood sugar, providing a steady release of energy.
-You feel satiated and warm, but not "heavy" or comatose, allowing you to power through the afternoon meetings with focus.
+The amino acids, such as Glycine, help support steady energy levels throughout the day.
+You feel satisfied and warm, but not heavy or sluggish, allowing you to power through afternoon meetings with clear focus.

 5. Frequently Asked Questions